 Oregon has released preliminary data for 2018, but the final report has not yet been published Oregon’s abortion statistics for 2017 were published in September 2018 on the website of the Oregon Health Authority.
 During 2017, reported abortions in the state declined after increases in 2015 and 2016.
 Changes in Oregon Abortions, […]

 Maine’s abortion report for 2017 was published in September 2018 by the state Department of Health and Human Services.
 The report demonstrates that the total annual number of abortions reported in Maine continues to fluctuate, while chemical abortions are rising steadily.
-Changes in Maine Abortions, 2016-2017 Abortion Totals and […]
+Changes in Maine Abortions, 2016-2017 Abortion Totals and Trends In […]

 On Thursday, December 13, 2018, the U.S. House of Representatives subcommittee on Healthcare, Benefits, and Administrative Rules and Government Operations for the Committee on Oversight and Government Reform held a hearing on “Exploring Alternatives to Fetal Tissue Research.”
 The hearing was called as the U.S. Department of Health and Human Services re-evaluates funding for research using […]

 New York City has included abortion data in its vital statistics report since 1962.
 The city’s vital statistics report for 2016 reveals that abortion in the Big Apple is continuing to decline, although the abortion rate is still high compared to the rest of the nation.
 Changes in New York City Abortions, 2015-2016 […]

 New Jersey’s 2016 abortion report shows that abortions in the state have increased.
 However, abortion reporting in the state is not mandatory for all abortion providers, meaning that abortions in the Garden State are underreported.
 New Jersey does not publish its abortion report online but made it available to the Charlotte Lozier Institute upon request. […]